Jeffotter/MSDS610/README.md

 5. The output of #4 is then piped into another sort command.
 This time 'sort -r -n' includes arguments to sort in reverse order by number.
 In this case the sorting will be based on the count added in the previous step with the 'unique -c' command.
 6. The output of #5 is then piped into the head command to get the top 5 results.
 7. The final step redirects the output to a txt file to save for easy reference later.
-Collapse

-white_check_mark
-eyes
-raised_hands

-Message Britta, Kyril Panfilov, Zhiyi(Renne) Ren, Jeff Ott
+-Message Britta, Kyril Panfilov, Zhiyi(Renne) Ren, Jeff Ott